simpletrontdip/chakra-ui-vue/packages/chakra-ui-core/src/CDivider/accessibility.md

 # Divider | Accessibility ♿️

-This report is adapted to list the accessiblity features supported by Chakra UI for the `CDivider` component.
+This report is adapted to list the accessibility features supported by Chakra UI for the `CDivider` component.

 ### Description
-The `CDivider` component is used to display a thin horizontal or vertical line between sibling elments to provide a visual queue between regions on the UI
+The `CDivider` component is used to display a thin horizontal or vertical line between sibling elements to provide a visual queue between regions on the UI

 ### `CDivider` WAI-ARIA compliance